jammsen/docker-palworld-dedicated-server/README.md

 1. Create a `game` sub-directory on your Docker-Node in your game-server-directory (Example: `/srv/palworld`).
    - This directory will be used to store the game server files, including configs and savegames.
 2. Set up Port-Forwarding or NAT for the ports in the Docker-Compose file.
-3. Pull the latest version of the image with:
+3. Pull the latest version of the image with `docker pull jammsen/palworld-dedicated-server:latest`.

-    ```shell
-    docker pull jammsen/palworld-dedicated-server:latest
-    ```

 4. Download the [docker-compose.yml](docker-compose.yml) and [default.env](default.env).
 5. Set up the `docker-compose.yml` and `default.env` to your liking.
    - Refer to the [Environment-Variables](#environment-variables) section for more information.
-6. Start the container with:

-    ```shell
-    docker-compose up -d && docker-compose logs -f
+6. Start the container via `docker-compose up -d && docker-compose logs -f`.
-    ```

-   - Watch the log.
-If no errors occur, you can close the logs with `ctrl+c`.
+   - Watch the log, if no errors occur you can close the logs with ctrl+c.
 7. Now have fun and happy gaming! 🎮😉

 ## Environment variables